cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

 This guide is aimed both at beginners who are keen to learn best practises from the start, and seasoned Python developers whose workflows are affected by boilerplate and workarounds required by the legacy toolbox.
-The focus is on simplicity and minimalism.

 > *You need a recent Linux, Unix, or Mac system with
 > [bash](https://www.gnu.org/software/bash/), [curl](https://curl.haxx.se) and